annotation/stam/extensions/stam-query/query_proposal.md

 # Brainstorming towards a STAM Query language

-This is an informal proposal for the query language which I have in mind for querying STAM.
+This is an informal proposal and discussion document for the query language which I have in mind for querying STAM.
 The actual language syntax should be considered a pseudo-language at this point and may take other form, emphasis instead is on the underlying structure.

 I'm writing this very much from a practical implementation perspective, so the